 On Saturday 15th August 1914 the Worcester Motor Transport Company Limited took over the bus routes of the Worcester Electric Traction Company Limited, following the merger and reorganisation of a number of companies in the Worcester and Kidderminster area.
 Two weeks later on Saturday 29th August 1914, the service was again extended to run all the way to Birmingham City Centre, thus removing the need to change at Rubery and Selly Oak.
 From this time it was operated by both the Worcester Motor Transport Company Limited and the Birmingham and Midland Motor Omnibus Company Limited (BMMO—Midland “Red” Motor Services) as a joint operation, running as BMMO Service 25.
 Timetables advertised this as a “through service” but in practice, passengers were required to change buses in Bromsgrove.

 Great Britain entered the First World War on Tuesday 4th August 1914, and soon after the entire fleet operated by Worcester Motor Transport Company Limited (except for a few spare bus bodies) were commandeered by the War Office for use as troop transport vehicles.
-This started in September 1914 and this company were soon unable to operate, so from Wednesday 4th November 1914 BMMO took over all their operations, including the full route of Service 25 and other routes in the Worcester and Kidderminster area.
+This started in September 1914 and this company were soon unable to operate, so from Wednesday 4th November 1914 BMMO took over all their operations, including the full route of Service 25, short-working journeys between Worcester and Great Malvern as Service 36, along with other routes in the Worcester and Kidderminster area.

 Now under the full operation of BMMO, a new Service 25 timetable was introduced from Saturday 7th November 1914 that removed the need for the passenger to change buses in Bromsgrove and thus giving the first direct bus service between Great Malvern, Worcester, Droitwich, Bromsgrove and Birmingham.
 The additional vehicles required were housed at two sites in Worcester, both being owned by Worcester Motor Transport Company Limited, with vehicles operating from the Birmingham end being housed at BMMO’s Bearwood depot.